-Side - A team's Side is the surface of the game table as delineated by the inside edges of the surrounding PVC, but excluding the Ore Storage, Mineral Lab, Material Processors, Ravine and any other tape lines.
+Side - A team's Side is the surface of the game table as delineated by the inside edges of the surrounding PVC, but excluding the Robot Staging, Sample Isolation areas, and any other black tape lines (Production Staging).

-Ore Storage and Mineral Lab - The boundary of the Ore Storage and Mineral Lab areas is defined by the inside edges of the tape lines and PVC.
-These also serve as the team's Starting Boxes.
+Robot Staging - The boundary of the Robot Staging area is defined by the inside edges of the tape lines and inside edge of the PVC.
+This also serves as the team's Starting Box.